-Tech Vendor or Product Partner?
-Should You Even Care?
+Tech Vendor or Product Partner.
+Should you care?

 “Our client is our boss,” the saying goes.
 I am just wondering, is a tech vendor all we really are for some clients?
 Does this always happen?
 What are the implications of such a collaboration?
 I might not have all the answers, but I certainly grasp Tapptitude’s approach to this.